Amyotrophic Lateral Sclerosis (ALS)

 Amyotrophic Lateral Sclerosis (ALS), also called Lou Gehrig’s disease or motor neuron disease, is a progressive, neuromuscular disease that attacks nerve cells and pathways in the brain and spinal cord.
 Motor neurons, among the largest of all nerve cells, reach from the brain to the spinal cord and from the spinal cord to muscles throughout the body.
 When these motor neurons die, the brain can no longer start and control muscle movement.
-At this time there is no cure for the disease; however, over the past few decades, we have made amazing strides in our understanding of the brain, the nervous system, and genetics.
-Discoveries in each of these areas bring hope to people with ALS (PALS) and their families that some day a cure will be found.
+At this time, there is no cure for the disease; however, over the past few decades, we have made amazing strides in our understanding of the brain, the nervous system, and genetics.
+Discoveries in each of these areas bring hope to people with ALS (PALS) and their families that someday a cure will be found.

 Amyotrophic comes from the Greek language.
 “A” means no or negative.
 “Myo” refers to muscle, and “trophic” means nourishment, thus “no muscle nourishment.”
 When a muscle receives no nourishment, it atrophies or wastes away.
-“Lateral” identifies the areas in a person's spinal cord where portions of the nerve cells that nourish the muscles are located.
+“Lateral” identifies the areas in a person’s spinal cord where portions of the nerve cells that nourish the muscles are located.
 As this area degenerates, it leads to scarring or hardening (“sclerosis”) in the region.
 As more and more nerves and muscles are affected, the person with ALS loses the ability to move, eventually suffering complete paralysis.
 The muscles used for breathing, speaking, and swallowing also become affected.
-ALS does not affect the person’s mind, senses (feeling, tasting, smelling etc.), bladder and bowel function, or sexual drive and function.
+ALS does not usually affect the person’s senses (such as feeling, tasting, smelling etc.), bladder and bowel function, or sexual drive and function.

 Who Gets ALS?